Novus-School/novus/notes/datomic_cloud_book_v1/01_introduction/4_hello_datomic_cloud.md

 9. Learn how to add new dependencies
 10. Learn how to create a basic datomic database
 11. Learn the basics of Datomic Schema + how to add it to our database using `dispatch` function
+12. Learn to leverage the transact function to add mock data
+13. Learn the basics of query API - q function